mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 Do not use quotes (`"`)!

 ```
-ADDITIONAL_SAN=cert1.example.org,cert1.example.com,cert2.example.org,cert3.example.org,autoconfig.*,whatever.*
+ADDITIONAL_SAN=smtp.*,cert1.example.com,cert2.example.org,whatever.*
 ```

 Each name will be validated against its IPv6 or - if IPv6 is not configured in your domain - IPv4 address.

-A wildcard name like `autoconfig.*` will try to obtain a autoconfig.DOMAIN_NAME SAN for each domain added to mailcow.
+A wildcard name like `smtp.*` will try to obtain a smtp.DOMAIN_NAME SAN for each domain added to mailcow.

 Run `docker-compose up -d` to recreate affected containers automatically.